 And let’s not forget the monitor is BlueTooth enabled you can sync your device to the integrated speakers to stream media with crisp, vibrant stereo sound.

 Plus, it has a tablet holder so you can download your favorite fitness apps on your tablet or phone.

 What stands out most about this monitor is its workout programs, I’m sure you’ll agree that long workout sessions can get boring?
-The Ex-59 includes ten fun and challenging workouts, which include Manual, Random, Reverse Train, Rolling Hills, Weight loss, Weight Loss Plus.
+The Ex-59 includes ten fun and challenging workouts – Manual, Random, Reverse Train, Rolling Hills, Weight loss, Weight Loss Plus.

 Workout programs are great for keeping away the boredom of long cardio sessions, and best of all, they challenge you and help you burn more calories and reach your fitness goals faster.

 As we mentioned earlier, the Horizon ellipticals come with one of the most comprehensive warranties out there for cardio gear.
 The EX-59 boasts a 2 year labor and part warranty plus a lifetime frame warranty.